 The Mill of Kintail Conservation Area is a must-see for nature lovers and heritage enthusiasts, artist and photographers.
 The adjacent museum is a showcase of sculptures and memorabilia of R. Tait McKenzie, a world-renowned sculptor and physical education pioneer.
 Also on this site is the James Naismith Museum.
 It is a fascinating tribute to Almonte’s most famous citizen, who gave us the game of basketball.

 Visit Mississippi Mills for the many and varied festivals and cultural events such as Naismith 3 on 3 Basketball festival, the North Lanark Highland Games, the Almonte and Pakenham Fairs, Puppets up!
 International Puppet Festival, Fibrefest, Celtfest and the Mississippi Mills Bicycle Month in June.
-We welcome you to enjoy our scenery, and recreational facilities, and experience the unique shops, first class restaurants and authentic general stores that Mississippi Mills has to offer.
+We welcome you to enjoy our scenery and recreational facilities, and experience the unique shops, restaurants and authentic general stores that Mississippi Mills has to offer.

 In the winter there’s no need to hibernate, pristine snowfalls turn Mississippi Mills into a frosty playground with everything you need to enjoy Nordic and alpine skiing, snowshoeing and snowmobiling.
 In the spring, catch a glimpse of wild birds building their nests, and as a part of the Maple Syrup Capital of Ontario, we invite you to savour the sweetness of the first maple syrup when the snows begin to melt.
 Summer in Mississippi Mills means plenty of opportunities for camping, hiking, fishing, swimming, boating, biking, festivals or golf on lush, sun kissed greens.